 - Instinct outlets for the soul

-When you meet your dogโs genetic needs, youโre not just tiring them out, youโre helping them feel understood, confident, grounded, and connected to themselves and to you.
+When you meet your dog’s genetic needs, you’re helping them feel understood, confident, grounded, and connected to themselves and to you.